DiddyMoe/Grace_Cinema/README.md

 3. I replaced the == comparison operator with the strict equality operator === when checking if a page is the current page.
 The strict equality operator is recommended in JavaScript because it avoids type coercion and can prevent unexpected behavior.

 4. I added comments throughout the code to explain what each part does and make it easier for others to understand.

+In src/features/authSlice.js, I changed the code to use optional chaining (?.) to simplify error handling and reduce the number of lines of code.
+Additionally, the try block in the me async thunk has been moved inside the if statement to only catch errors when a token is present.
+I wish I knew about this method earlier instead of using nested if/ else statements.